 This friendship was the basis of eight international gatherings for “Muslim Friends of the Focolare” from 1992 to 2008.
 Now there are several thousand Muslims who are in contact with the Movement around the world.

-The path of discovery between the spirituality of unity and Islam has had some notable moments: the meeting for Muslim friends held in 2008 in Castel Gandolfo, Italy, which was entitled “Love and Mercy in the Bible and in the Holy Koran”.
-The presentation by Muslim Professor Adnane Morkrani, entitled “Reading the Koran with the Eye of Mercy” was very much appreciated by the Imams and faitfhful who were present.
+This path of discovery between the spirituality of unity and Islam has had some noteworthy moments: the meeting for Muslim friends held in 2008 in Rome, Italy which was entitled “Love and Mercy in the Bible and in the Holy Koran”.
+The presentation by Muslim Professor Adnane Morkrani, entitled “Reading the Koran with the Eye of Mercy” was very much appreciated by the Imam and Muslims who were present.

 In 2010, 600 Christians and Muslims met in Loppiano, Italy.
 Many of them were presidents and Imams of Islamic communities in Italy.
 As Imam Layachi said, the meeting was both an arrival point and point of departure for many experiences begun and carried forward in several parts of Italy.

-In Tlemcen, Algeria, which was one of the capital cities of Muslim culture for 2011, a meeting was held for Muslim members of the Focolare Movement with the title “Living Unity”.
+In Tlemcen, Algeria, which was one of the capital cities of Muslim culture for 2011, a meeting was held for Muslim members of the Focolare Movement, with the title “Living Unity”.
 The eighty participants came from ten countries.
-The presence of Muslim professors also proved valuable because they were able to examine topics of spirituality from a Muslim perspective that were based on a real life experiences.
+The presence of Muslim professors also proved valuable because they were able to develop themes and topics of sprituality from a Muslim perspective that were based on an experience of a common life.

 The presence of Muslims has grown in recent decades in Italy, because of immigrations.
 In many cities in the north and south of the peninsula a real and true friendship has begun between the faithful of Christian and Muslim communities.
 On November 25, 2012 in Brescia, Italy, some 1,300 Christians and Muslims joined together for a day entitled Common Paths for the Family, which was promoted by the Focolare Movement and several Islamic communities.
 In Catania, Italy, on April 23, 2013 there was the meeting celebration The Muslim Family, the Christian Family: challenges and hopes, in which 500 people gathered in the name of dialogue.